vgorbic1/Tutorials/JavaScript/JavaScript.md

 DOM is a convention for representing objects in HTML document.
 ###Variables
 To create a variable use var and the variable name or just a variable name:
+'''javascript
+var name;  // initiates a variable name = "John" // assigns to the variable
+...